NativeScript/docs-v7/ui-with-xml.md

     var label1 = <label.Label>view.getViewById(page, "label1");
 }
 ```
-*__Important__: Accessing directly components by id is not recomended (especially when the component is part of template).
+*__Important__: Accessing directly components by id is not recommended (especially when the component is part of template).
 Please use bindings to specify component properties!*